 Gratitude is the biggest multiplier.
 Taking time to jot down what we are grateful for on a daily basis will increase the abundance which already exists in our life.
 What we say thank you for increases so say thank you for everything that is working in your life.
 Say thank you too, for the lessons from the past and what they taught you.
 If there is something bothering you, say thank you for what the situation has come to teach you, bless it with love and set it free.
 You will find the situation no longer happens or the person changes their behaviour.

 Take time to rejuvenate by doing whatever it takes to treat yourself with extra care.

 - Love Your Body, Your Mind and Your Soul

 We are a whole; that is, nothing exists in a vacuum.
-Body is related to mind, mind is related to soul.
+The body is related to the mind is related to the soul.
 We need to take care of each aspect of ourselves.

 - Don’t Scold Yourself

 Throughout the day, look out for moments where you beat yourself up for doing something “wrong”, disappointing a person or doing anything which falls short of your own expectations.
 Notice the reaction you have and if it is negative, replace it with a positive affirmation like “I am doing the best I can” or “every day in every way my life gets better and better”.